-While New Zealand soldiers dug into their trenches, major issues divided the nation back home, including conscription, censorship, and the treatment of conscientious objectors, Germans and other 'enemy aliens'.
+The Home Front STEVEN LOVERIDGE AND JAMES WATSON While New Zealand soldiers dug into their trenches, major issues divided the nation back home, including conscription, censorship, and the treatment of conscientious objectors, Germans and other 'enemy aliens'.
 Then, in the Great War's last months, the influenza pandemic struck.
 This fresh history examines a new and uncertain Dominion at war.

 STEVEN LOVERIDGE holds a PhD from Victoria University of Wellington and works from the Stout Research Centre for New Zealand Studies.

-JAMES WATSON is a former Associate Professor in History at Massey University.
+Professor in History at Massey University.
 His research interests are largely focused on the relationship between New Zealand and the United Kingdom.

+PUBLISHED: November 2019

+ISBN: 9780995100183

-PUBLISHED: November 2019 ISBN: 9780995100183 Hardback, 250 x 190mm.
+Hardback, 250 x 190mm.
 520 pages. \$60